serinaf127/Vwesion-Control/README.md

 For the LICENSE.md, we choose the GNU Lesser General Public License.
 Users of our software such as developers and companies can study, use, integrate, distribute, and redistribute a software component under releasing their sourse code of any changes to the original software.
 The license is not restricted by the terms of a strong copyleft license so that the users do not need to release the whole program.

 ## Code of Conduct
-For details on how to contribute to our project in a secure, welcoming, and polite manner, please visit our Code of Conduct.
+Please read our Code of Conduct for information regarding how to contribute to our project in a friendly, and respectful manner.

 ## How to Contribute
-If you want to help us with our project, we encourage all types of contributions, including bug reports,code contributions, documentation, and more.
+If you want to help us with our project, we encourage all types of contributions, including bug reports,code contributions, documentation, and many more.
 ## Instalation and Use
 Follow these steps to utilize our software: